Intevation/intelmq-certbund-contact/README-ripe-import.md

 to see all command line options.

 The importer is capable of importing only entries which can be associated to a CountryCode.
-This is suppported natively for `inetnum` and `inetnum6` data (IP-Data).
+This is supported natively for `inetnum` and `inetnum6` data (IP-Data).
 For ASN an additional step is required, as the `autnum` datasets (ASN-Data) do not provide this information.
 That is where the `delegated-list` comes to play.
 In order to import only IP and ASN Data for one country, for